- •

 Traveling from Chania, Crete to Athens (All Ports) without or with a vehicle

 Ferries from Chania, Crete to Athens (All Ports) allow foot passengers, and wheelchair accessibility is usually available.
 To confirm specific services, please contact our support team.
-Make sure to arrive at the boarding gate at least 60 minutes before departure.
+We advise passengers to arrive at the boarding gate at least 60 minutes before departure.
 For added convenience, Flexi Cancellation and SMS Notification Packages are available during the booking process.

 Taking a car on the ferry from Chania, Crete to Athens (All Ports)